microsoft/copilot-camp/docs/pages/extend-m365-copilot/01-declarative-copilot.md

 ![project created](../../assets/images/extend-m365-copilot-01/project-scffolded.png)

 Well done!
-You have successfully set up the base decllarative Copilot app!
+You have successfully set up the base declarative Copilot app!
 Now, proceed to examine the files contained within to be able to customise it to make the geo locator game app.

 <cc-lab-end-step lab="e1" exercise="1" step="2" />